- Baker Scholars Class of 2018

 Contact John Torres

-Bio: John spent his entire life before Georgetown living in south Philadelphia, PA, and he is pursuing a major in English and a minor in sociology.
-On campus, he is an employee for the Students for Georgetown, Inc. (The Corp), where he works as a creative consultant within the marketing department, developing advertising materials and branding strategies for The Corp’s storefronts.
-He is also a GSP mentor, and will be leading a trip to Boston over spring break to investigate issues surrounding mental health.
-John has also served as an ESCAPE leader, a new student orientation advisor, and the blog editor for the Georgetown Sports Analysis, Business, and Research Group.
-His primary interest in business is marketing, a field in which he has gained experience through internships with the Washington Redskins, Interactive Strategies – a digital marketing agency, and VILLA – a retailer of urban-inspired apparel and products.
+John spent his entire life before Georgetown living in south Philadelphia, PA.
+He is pursuing a double major in english and sociology.
+On campus, he is an employee for the Students for Georgetown, Inc. (The Corp), where he works as the Director of Customer Engagement and Community Engagement for The Hilltoss.
+He has also served as a mentor in the Georgetown Scholarship Program, an ESCAPE leader, a New Student Orientation advisor, and the blog editor for the Georgetown Sports Analysis, Business, and Research Group.
+Last year, John was one of the co-leaders for a spring break trip to Boston that investigated issues surrounding mental health.
+His primary interest in business is marketing, a field in which he will continue to build experience when he joins the U.S. Consumer Services group at American Express this summer.
 John also loves talking about sports, rap music, and anything pertaining to his hometown.